Sunday, November 27, 2016

 So, I made my way back to the Lodge where I spent some time trying to look at Facebook without much success.
 The FRC had changed their Internet setup, and it just didn’t work very well this year.
 Not well at all.
 I finally gave that up as a bad business, chatted for a while with a couple of fellow partiers who’d also got tired of the dew, and finally headed to the room where I watched about 10-minutes of a DVD on the laptop before my eyes closed.

-Somehow, someway, I managed to get out of bed and into the shower in time for breakfast at nine.
-In addition to the dew, what had gotten me down Thursday night, and had been getting me down for days, was an incipient cold.
+Somehow, someway, though I didn't feel like doing it, I managed to get out of bed and into the shower in time for breakfast at nine.
+I had to admit to myself in addition to the dew, what had gotten me down Thursday night, and had been getting me down for days, was an incipient cold.
 It had been trying to come on, ironically, ever since I got a flu shot the previous Monday.
 I spent more than a little of the star party feeling half sick and more than half tired, I’m afraid.
 Breakfast perked me right up, however.
-As at dinner, while I didn't indulge in the food I used to enjoy a few years ago, like the massive biscuits, there was still plenty of good stuff to enjoy.
+As at dinner, while I didn't indulge in all the food I used to enjoy a few years ago, like the massive biscuits, there was still plenty of good stuff to enjoy.

 After breakfast, I walked up to the observing field.
-These days I prefer not to hang on the field all day long.
+These days, I prefer not to hang-out on the field all day long.
 It’s just too tiring.
-I had a mission this morning: drying out my big refractor.
-As I suspected, despite the dew heater being run till the objective’s lenscap was in place, and despite me covering the scope with an excellent Telegizmos cover, Ethel was sopping wet and her objective lens was completely fogged up.
+I had a mission this morning, though: drying out my big refractor.
+As I suspected, despite the dew heater being run till the objective’s lenscap was in place, and despite me covering the scope with an excellent Telegizmos cover, Ethel was sopping wet, and her objective lens was completely fogged.
 A half hour or so in the sun and all was well.

 By early afternoon, it was just this side of stifling hot outdoors.
 No, it wasn’t like a July day, but it was bad enough.
 I spent the hours before the prize giveaway inside in the cool Lodge, in the dining room, working on a Sky & Telescope assignment.